-- (a) What is the relationship of the common law to these procedural codes? - If the procedural code does not apply, does that mean the common law does or that there are no procedural protections?
+- (a) What is the relationship of the common law to these procedural codes? - or that there are no procedural protections?
 Surely the latter cannot be correct.
-In the context of the SPPA, Mullan notes that Re Dowing and Graydon, a decision of the Ontario Court of Appeal, decided that the non-application of the SPPA did not mean that there are no procedural safeguards at all. - If the Act applies but is silent about a particular procedural issue, does the common law fill the gap?
+In the context of the SPPA, Mullan notes that Re Dowing and Graydon, a decision of the Ontario Court of Appeal, decided that the non-application of the SPPA did not mean that there are no procedural safeguards at all.40 - If the Act applies but is silent about a particular procedural issue, does the common law fill the gap?